AllenLiu7/Image-Gallery-TechDegree-Project-9/README.md

+## React Gallery
 This is an image gallery using React and the Flickr API.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+User can search images by whatever keyword or click the preset button.

 ## Available Scripts